Ingenieur81/TournamentTracker/README.md

 ## Purpose
 This repository is my introduction to programming in C# using .net and Visual Studio.
-Below is the planning of the application as described by the tutorial.
+Below is the planning stage of the application as described by the tutorial.

 ## Application requirements:
 1. Track games played and their outcome (who won).